pralab/secml/README.md

 - **Extensible.** Easily create new wrappers for ML models or attack algorithms extending our abstract interfaces.
 - **Multi-processing.** Do you want to save time further?
 We provide full compatibility with all the multi-processing features of `scikit-learn` and `pytorch`, along with built-in support of the [`joblib`](https://joblib.readthedocs.io/) library.

 ### SecML-Lib is currently in development.
-If you encounter any bug, please report them using the GitLab issues tracker.
+If you encounter any bug, please report them using the GitLab issue tracker.

 [![Status DEV](https://img.shields.io/badge/status-dev-red.svg)]()
 [![Python 2.7](https://img.shields.io/badge/python-2.7-brightgreen.svg)]()